SDTC-CPMed/SCBD/README.md

 We first constructed multicellular tumor models of each cancer, as well as their shared characteristics (MCTMs, and shMCTM, respectively).
 These showed predicted interactions between upstream regulators in each cell type and their downstream genes in other cell types.
 The interactions were multi-directional, and showed no evident hierarchical organization in which tumor cells had a superior role.
 Ranking of cell types based on network tools and GWAS enrichment showed that tumor cells and fibroblasts had the relatively most important pathogenic roles.
 These analyzes were used to systematically prioritize genetic, mRNA and protein biomarkers based on functional understanding of underlying mechanisms, and their relative importance.
 Machine learning was applied to validate, optimal combinations of these biomarkers for MCED in independent GWAS, mRNA or protein profiling data from multiple cancers.

 We propose SCBD as a scalable, and explainable, strategy to prioritize biomarkers from existing and emerging multi-omics data, which may be used for MCED and prognosis.
-We have made SCBD, and underlying data freely available for this purpose.

 ## Overview